 THE OTHER MADISONS

-The Other Madisons is a remarkable contribution to American history documenting the process by which an oral tradition preserves, with exquisite fidelity, an important social record, in spite of, or perhaps in response to, suppression or neglect by discrimination and racism.
+The Other Madisons is a remarkable contribution to American history, documenting the process by which an oral tradition preserves, with exquisite fidelity, an important social record, in spite of, or perhaps in response to, suppression or neglect by exclusion, and racism.

-In this documentary film, Bettye Kearse documents her ancestry to Mandy, the first African woman enslave in American soil who became the property of James Madison's state in Montpelier, Virginia.
-Ms. Kearse's experience with research and cultural institutions and her visits to sites in Ghana, Portugal, Virginia, and Texas provided the contextual background needed to complete her genealogical journey.
-The family mantra: "We descend from slaves and a president of the United States" had finally achieved a new level, that of documentary experience.
+In this documentary, Bettye Kearse traces her ancestry to Mandy, her family’s first African ancestor enslaved on American soil and who became the property of President James Madison's estate in Virginia, Montpelier.
+Kearse's research, her encounters with cultural institutions, and her travels to Ghana, Portugal, Virginia, and Texas provide the contextual background of this genealogical journey.
+The family mantra: "Always remember—you’re a Madison.
+You come from African slaves and a president" has now achieved a new level, that of the documentary film experience.

 LEFT: Elizabeth (Betsey) Madison, born into slavery, was Bettye Kearse’s great-great-grandmother.
 RIGHT: Mack Madison, Kearse’s great-grandfather and the son of Betsey and Emanuel Madison.
 (Courtesy of Bettye Kearse)